Preparing shrimp on the grill is one of the easiest methods of cooking them. From start to finish, this recipe takes about 20 minutes to make!

 I actually almost never use wooden skewers these days - I prefer metal ones.
 Although the issue with those is that they get super hot so you need to handle them with gloves.

 These tasty shrimp go with so many side dishes.
-Since I usually make them in the summer, I like to serve them with any of the following sides:
+Since I usually make them in the summer, I like to serve them with any of the following light and easy sides:

 - 1 ½ lb. large raw shrimp peeled and deveined